£13.60 – £16.80

 Format: optional initial mingling session, 6 rounds (flexible "script" where players can substitute own words, ad-lib and don't know what others will say) optional interactive whodunnit

 Availability: instant download on payment receipt (pdfs + 2 audio MP3 files with a printed fallback + editable Word invitations & menus); supplied in zip files

 Essential Printing Required by host or guests (unless players use a device to read): invites, pre-party booklets and party booklets = 6 A4 pages per player (if double-sided) or 12 A4 pages per player (if single-sided).
 There are also 6 pages of essential clues.
 We provide other optional files that players and hosts can if they wish print.

 Files: 3 essential zip files, two audios plus two optional zip files

 Time: 1.75 - 2.75+ hours (depends on party size and number of ad-libs); food and chatting breaks in addition

-Age: Adult; some Teenagers (See Age & Sensitivities above).
+Age: Adult; most teenagers 13+ (See Age & Sensitivities above).

 Type: Virtual (eg Zoom) or At Home.